kemitchell/reviewers-edition-spell.js/README.md

-This npm package exports a single function that takes a single [reviewers edition][reved] argument and returns a string containing the pronunciation of that edition in English.
+This npm package exports a single function that takes a single [Reviewers Edition][reved] argument and returns a string containing the pronunciation of that edition in English.

 [reved]: https://npmjs.com/packages/reviewers-edition-parse